chimorae/chimorae/README.md

 <details>
   <summary>  pt info </summary>
 <sup> 99% afk/offtab, w2i will grab my attention if necessary... always up to int otherwise
-<br> i don't really have a dni and if i dont like it, i wont bother with it.
+<br> i don't really have a dni and if i dont like it, i wont make it my problem
 <br> that being said, ill likely just unhide you if you ask elsewhere @_@;..
 <br> rntry is a wip i cant do this </a>
 </details>